arailly/go-http-clone/README.md

 - GET only
     - other methods and request body is not available :)
 - Headers are not available.
-- User-defined handler will be blocked when accessed simultaneously.
+- Although I/O will not be blocked, user-defined handler will be blocked when accessed simultaneously.